 Coordinated Incident Management: The Coordinated Incident Management & Safety Committee, also known as the HOGs (Highway Operations Group), is the foundation of the I-95 Corridor Coalition.
 From the Coalition’s beginning in 1993, a primary focus has been and continues to be the efficient and safe response to highway incidents – especially those involving first responders from multiple jurisdictions.
 Over the years, the Committee has produced numerous training programs and studies (on subjects such as significant event coordination, quick clearance, towing, evacuation, etc.).
 And, today, the Committee builds upon its tremendous knowledge base to better equip agencies and responders by sharing best practices and lessons learned.
 To encourage communications with neighboring jurisdictions, the HOGs have designated five regional groups within the I-95 Corridor: New England, Tri-State (New York Metro), Potomac, Delaware Valley, and Southern.

 Traveler Information Services: The I-95 Corridor Coalition has developed a nationally-recognized Travel Information Services program, providing data and tools for public agencies to assist with traffic management, infrastructure improvement planning, work zone operations, travel information dissemination, performance measures, and many other operational and planning functions.
-These tools directly assist, also, drivers (commercial and passenger vehicles) in route planning and with more efficient roadways.
+These tools directly assist drivers (commercial and passenger vehicles) in route planning and with more efficient roadways.
+Twice a year meetings are held of the Traveler Information Services Committee to share best practices and exchange information.
+During these meetings/webcasts agencies share information on timely travel information and operational topics through an agency “roundtable discussion.”

 TSMO Strategic Plans